RMeli/ODE-Solver/README.md

 ### Disclaimer

 This library has been written in 2014 for the class **Programming Concepts in Scientific Computing** at *Ecole Polytechnique Fédérale de Lausanne* and was awarded the maximum grade.
-However my C++ programming skills further developed in recent years (in particular towards more advanced C++11 concepts) and therefore this library does not reflect anymore my programming style and designe and the level of my programming skills.
+However my C++ programming skills further developed in recent years (in particular towards more advanced C++11 concepts) and therefore this library does not reflect anymore my programming style nor the level of my programming skills.

 I recognise in this library there are conceptual errors.
-In particular C-style pointers are handled incorrectly.
-Many errors can now be easily avoided using C++ concepts as `std::unique_ptr` and the cumbersome C-stype syntax for pinters to functions can be altogheter avoided using `std::function`.
+In particular C-style pointers are sometime handled incorrectly.
+Many errors can now be easily avoided using C++11 concepts such as `std::unique_ptr`.
+In the same way, cumbersome C-stype syntax for pinters to functions can be altogether avoided using `std::function`.

+Some small modifications have been made to this project during in recent years, but the source code remained unchanged and therefore still contains design and programming mistakes.

 ## Numerical Methods